JoshuaJKrueger/physics_2d/README.md

 # physics_2d #

 This project is a simple physics sandbox implemented in Rust using the [Piston graphics crate](https://github.com/PistonDevelopers/graphics).
-The sandbox simulates basic physics interactions between objects with different shapes, such as circles.
+The sandbox simulates basic physics interactions between objects.
 The main goal is to provide a starting point for experimenting with physics simulations in a 2D environment.

 ## Table of Contents ##